ryanwasalreadytaken/update_nytaccess/README.md

 1. Populate `env.env` with your library card number and pin
 2. Rename `env.env` to `.env`
-3. install the requirements listed in requirements.txt
+3. Install the requirements listed in requirements.txt

 If any of these items have not been completed prior to running the script will fail.